 My first post of the year is about the last day of the year.
-I am now at home relaxing after another successful New Year’s Eve party.
-The Hungry Trio did it again.
-We threw a wonder NYE party for our friends.
+I am now at home relaxing after another successful New Year’s Eve party thrown by the Hungry Trio.

 New Year’s Eve has always been my favorite holiday.
 When I was younger, it was an excuse for me to stay up all night listening to music and building puzzles.
 Now, I absolutely love New Year’s because I get to bring out my culinary skills and craft a well-thought out menu to please our party guests.
 I can barely stay awake until midnight, but I make a mean NYE spread.

 I take a lot of pride in the work I put into hosting parties.
 I spend a lot of time going through cookbooks, blogs, and online lists until I find the dishes that feel just right for the occasion.
 I have had a tendency to go overboard for New Year’s though.
 It’s the inner Italian grandmother in me that feels like we are going to run out of food.